MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/dynamics-subscriptions.md

 Custom APIs are also webhook-enabled and are listed in **webhookSupportedResources** if [!INCLUDE[prod_short](../../includes/prod_short.md)] is able to send notifications for the entity.

 > [!NOTE]
-> Webhooks are not supported for APIs in the following cases:
+> Webhooks aren't supported for APIs in the following cases:
 >
 > * The source table for the API page is a temporary table (SourceTableTemporary = true).
 > * The API page has a composite key (for example, if ODataKeyFields consists of several fields or is missing, then the primary key for the source table consists of several fields).